bneils/lenovo-15ill9-config/README.md

 2. Set your display to 60 Hz.

-If you are watching YouTube, you should set your display to 60 Hz as there is no difference, and it reduces the workload by your GPU.
+If you are watching YouTube, you should set your display to 60 Hz to reduce the workload on your GPU.

 3. Use an integer scaling factor (200% recommended).